Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 * Terminal was returning an error of 'Invalid Integer 18.99.

-* When I tried to ad to the model, gitpod rejected it saying “You are trying to add a non-nullable field 'product_ID' to product without a default; we can't do that (the database needs something to populate existing rows).
+* When I tried to add to the model, gitpod rejected it saying “You are trying to add a non-nullable field 'product_ID' to product without a default; we can't do that (the database needs something to populate existing rows).
 Please select a fix:
  1) Provide a one-off default now (will be set on all existing rows with a null value for this column)
  2) Quit, and let me add a default in models.py”